pulumi/pulumi-hugo/themes/default/content/blog/repairing-state-with-pulumi-refresh/index.md

 ### Command Details

-There are some new flags you can pass to modify the new behavior:
+There are some flags you can pass to modify the new behavior:

+- `--import-pending-creates` gives Pulumi a list of URN ID pairs.
+This is equivalent to selecting the `import` option when running in interactive mode, but only for the URNs listed.
 - `--clear-pending-creates` will remove any pending CREATEs from the state.
 - `--skip-pending-creates` will skip all pending CREATEs.
 This is the default behavior when running the CLI outside of interactive more.
-- `--import-pending-creates` gives Pulumi a list of URN ID pairs.
-This is equivalent to selecting the `import` option when running in interactive mode, but only for the URNs listed.

 These flags can be combined: